 Supervisor sign-offs before restarting machinery

-AI video can detect when personnel are present in restricted zones around running equipment, or if a workstation is left unattended during machine operation.
-The system surfaces these events for review, supporting LOTO compliance and enabling targeted retraining—so safety protocols are enforced even during busy shifts.
+Video AI can detect when personnel are present in restricted zones around running equipment or if a workstation is left unattended during machine operation.
+The system surfaces these events for review, supporting LOTO compliance and helping with targeted retraining—so safety protocols are enforced even during busy shifts.

 3. Unsafe Operation of Heavy Equipment (Forklifts, Excavators, Loaders)